boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 # Throughput Advice Object {#sec-blob}

+## Throughput Parameters

+The throughput advice parameters leverage existing technologies for configuring policies in provider networks. {{sec-overview}} provides a brief overview of how inbound policies are enforced in ingress network nodes.
+The reader may refer to {{?RFC2697}}, {{?RFC2698}}, and {{?RFC4115}} for examples of how various combinations of Committed Information Rate (CIR), Committed Burst Size (CBS), Excess Information Rate (EIR), Excess Burst Size (EBS), Peak Information Rate (PIR), and Peak Burst Size (PBS) are used for policing.
+Typically:

+* A Single-Rate, Three-Color Marker {{?RFC2697}} uses CIR, CBS, and EBS.
+* A Dual-Rate, Three-Color Marker {{?RFC2698}} uses CIR, CBS, PIR, and PBS.
+Note that when implemented with {{?RFC4115}}, it allows for a better handling of in-profile traffic (refer to {{Section 1 of ?RFC4115}} for more details).

 ## Overall Object Structure

 A throughput advice object may include multiple throughput advices (referred to as "throughput advice instances"), each covering a specific match criteria.
-Each of these adheres to the structure defined in {{sec-ins-structure}}.
+Each of these instances adheres to the structure defined in {{sec-ins-structure}}.

 Throughput advice objects are bound to the network interface over which the advice was received.